-The Traditional BSN program accepts 90 to 100 students.
-The Accelerated BSN program accepts 30 in Jackson and another 30 in Oxford.
+The Traditional BSN program accepts 120 students students in Jackson and another 50 students in Oxford.
+The Accelerated BSN program accepts 70 in Jackson and another 70 in Oxford.

 The deadline for the Traditional BSN program is Jan.
 15 of the year you plan to start the program.
-The deadline to apply for the Freshman Early-Entry program is Nov.
+The deadline to apply for the Freshman Early-Entry (FEE) program is Nov.
 1 of your freshman year of college.
-For the Accelerated BSN program, the application deadline for fall admission to the Oxford campus is Feb.
-15 of the year that you plan to begin the program; the deadline for spring admission to the Jackson campus is Sept.
+Note: The FEE program is only offered for Traditional BSN at the Jackson site.
+For the Accelerated BSN program, the application deadline for fall admission to the Oxford instructional site is March 1 of the year that you plan to begin the program; the deadline for spring admission to the Jackson campus is Sept.
 1 of the preceding year.

 Students are admitted into the Traditional BSN program one time annually in the summer semester.
 Admission to the Accelerated BSN program occurs once in the fall for the Oxford program and once in the spring for the Jackson program.

 There are 62 hours of prerequisites.
 These can be taken at the college or community college of your choice and usually take at least two years to complete.
 All prerequisites must be finished prior to starting nursing school.
-Please click here for a list of prerequisite requirements.
+SON prerequisites

 No, all students admitted into the Traditional and Accelerated BSN programs are done so on a full-time status.

-The Freshman Early-Entry program provides an entry into the baccalaureate nursing program as a college freshman, rather than as a junior.
-Freshman Early-Entry students avoid the competitive selection process for admission into the Traditional BSN program following the completion of the pre-nursing curriculum.
-This program is offered only at Millsaps College, Tougaloo College and the University of Mississippi.
+The Freshman Early-Entry program provides an entry into the baccalaureate nursing program as a college freshman rather than as a junior.
+Freshman Early-Entry students avoid the competitive selection process for admission into the Traditional BSN program (Jackson site) following the completion of the pre-nursing curriculum.
+This program is offered only at Millsaps College, Mississippi State University, Tougaloo College and the University of Mississippi.

-In the Metro-Jackson area, the average starting salary is around $21.00 per hour (about $41K annually), excluding shift differentials, weekends and holidays.
+In Mississippi, the average starting salary is around $32.66 per hour (about $68,000 annually), excluding shift differentials, weekends and holidays.

 Yes, both are available to qualified students who apply.
-Please visit the UMMC Office of Student Financial Services website for details on how to apply for financial aid at UMMC, http://financialaid.umc.edu/.
+Please visit the Undergraduate Nursing Scholarships webpage for details on how to apply for scholarships and financial aid at UMMC.